Branch Registration in Poland

 Branch representative is a person that will be authorized to represent your branch in Poland.
 That person is listed in the company register and is responsible for fulfillment of reporting obligations.

-Can a foreigner be a branch representative?
+Can a foreigner act as branch representative?

-Yes, foreigner can be a branch representative.
+Yes, foreigner can act as branch representative.